|

 Madelaine/Lorraine Hall

-Madelaine/Lorraine Hall (Mad/Lor) is a coeducational hall divided down the center.
-Men occupy the west side of the hall, Madelaine, and women reside in Lorraine, the east side.
-Madelaine and Lorraine are joined by a common first-floor lobby and a shared basement housing a recreation room, study lounges and laundry facilities.
+Madelaine/Lorraine Hall (Mad/Lor) is a coeducational hall that houses 191 students.
+Men live in Madelaine, the west wing of the building, while women live in Lorraine, the east wing of the building.
+The building is joined by a common first-floor lobby and a shared basement housing a recreation room, study lounges and laundry facilities.

 Mary Minahan McCormick Hall (MMM)

-Mary Minahan McCormick Hall (MMM) offers six floors of suite-style housing to students with a sophomore standing or above.
+Mary Minahan McCormick Hall (MMM) offers six floors of suite-style housing.
 Four students share a suite made up of two rooms connected by a private bathroom.
-Each floor of MMM has a study lounge and one large, newly renovated, group study is located on the first floor of the hall.
-MMM is unique in that it offers a substance-free section of housing to interested students.
+MMM contains one large renovated study lounge located on the first floor of the hall.
+This housing option is for second-, third- and fourth-year students.

 Michels Hall

-Michels Hall is the newest residence hall on campus.
-It is configured into 14 suite-style rooms each housing eight students.
-Each suite consists of four bedrooms and a shared bathroom and living area.
-Residents of Michels Hall are required to participate in the 3 Ships service program.
-The program is designed to emphasize the scholarship, leadership and citizenship of students and exemplify the Norbertine tradition of "self-emptying service."
+Michels Hall consists of 14 suite-style rooms each housing eight students.
+Each suite consists of four bedrooms, a shared bathroom and living area.
+Residents of Michels Hall participate in the residential service program.

 Victor McCormick Hall (VMC)

-Victor McCormick Hall (VMC) is a three-story coeducational hall available to students with a sophomore standing or above.
-It has a central open courtyard and suite-style rooms.
-Each suite is occupied by four students and consists of a study and living area, bedroom and private bathroom.
+Victor McCormick Hall (VMC) is a three-story coeducational hall available to second, third- or fourth-year students.
+VMC contains a central open courtyard and suite-style rooms.
+Four students occupy each suite which consist of a study and living area, bedroom and private bathroom.
 The basement offers a large study room and a recreation area with a dart board, pool table and television.

 Carriage House

-The Carriage House is made up of three two-person apartments and four four-person apartments.
-Upperclass residents of the Carriage House have access to cable television and internet.
-Each apartment consists of a full-size kitchen, a living room, and a dining area in addition to bedrooms.
+The Carriage House consists of three two-person apartments and four four-person apartments.
+Each apartment consists of a full-size kitchen, a living room and a dining area in addition to the bedrooms.
 The Carriage House remains open during campus breaks.

 Townhouses